hghalebi/Functional-Programming-in-Rust/src/chapter_3_functional_data_structures.md

-# Chapter 3: Functional data structures
+# Chapter 3: Context Windows (Functional Data Structures)

 In this chapter, we’ll learn the concept of functional data structures and how to work with them.
+In the world of Large Language Models (LLMs), managing the **Context Window** is critical.
+We often need efficient ways to manage conversation history, truncate old messages, or summarize dialogue without copying massive amounts of text.

 We’ll use this as an opportunity to introduce how data types are defined in functional programming, learn about the related technique of pattern matching, and get practice writing and generalizing pure functions.

 ## 3.1 Defining functional data structures

 A functional data structure is operated on using only pure functions.
 Functional data structures are by definition immutable.
+This is perfect for maintaining a **Message History** where we might want to fork a conversation (branching paths) without copying the entire shared history.

 In Rust, the most ubiquitous functional data structure, the singly linked list, can be defined using an `enum`.
 To enable **data sharing** (persistence) as described in functional literature, we use `Rc` (Reference Counting) instead of `Box` (unique ownership).
-This allows multiple lists to share the same tail segments.
+This allows multiple conversation branches to share the same tail segments.

 ```rust
 use std::rc::Rc;